kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 ##💻 RESPONSIVE ON ALL DEVICES
 Directly from your Gutenberg block editor, you can control each block’s responsiveness individually.
 With flexible, responsive customization options, make your website user-friendly for all devices.

+##💧LIQUID GLASS EFFECT ON WORDPRESS
+Add smooth, glossy liquid glassmorphism effects to your WordPress site; no coding is needed.
+Instantly bring modern and futuristic UI to Gutenberg designs.

 ##💫 ADVANCED ANIMATION WITH GSAP FOR PAGE BUILDER (PRO)
 With our latest exclusive feature, animation, you can design every block with a stunning animated appearance.
 Add smooth transitions, scroll effects and vibrant animations.
 Grab users’ attention instantly with eye-catching animations, transitions, and many more.